 - Four cards representing one of each basic shape

-- Bucket or container to put blocks in
+- Bucket or container to put the four blocks into

-- Pocket chart with four columns with a shape card at the top of each column (see image)
+- Pocket chart with four columns and a second set of basic shape cards at the top of each column (see image)

 - Divide kids into two groups… the “Bucket Kids” and the “Card Kids”

-- One Bucket Kid takes a turns picking a shape out of the bucket, then telling what he/she chose.
-“I chose a block shape or a cube shape, a pyramid shape, a round shape (help them with the correct vocabulary)…”
+- One Bucket Kid takes a turns picking a shape out of the bucket, then tells the class what shape block he/she chose.
+“I chose a square shape.”

-- Then the first Card Kid shuffles the shape cards on the carpet and turns one over
+- Then the first Card Kid turns over one of the shape cards on the carpet

 - Card kid says, ” I chose a triangle (or rectangle, square, or circle)

-- If the card shape matches the block chosen (circle card, ball block), the “Shape Wins”
+- If the card shape matches the block chosen (square card, cube block), the “Shape Wins”

-- Children shout, Hooray, circle shape wins!
+- Children shout, Hooray, square shape wins!
 Keep the emphasis on the shape winning not the child

 - Every time the card and shape match, a star gets put in the pocket chart under that shape

-- Return all blocks and cards and try again until all children have had a turn choosing a card or a block
+- When all children have had a turn choosing a card or a block the game is over

 - Count stars under each shape and record the number at the bottom of each column